Unvaccinated people now account for nearly all COVID deaths in US

 Deaths in the U.S. have plummeted from a peak of more than 3,400 day on average in mid-January, one month into the vaccination drive.

-About 63% of all vaccine-eligible Americans — those 12 and older — have received at least one dose, and 53% are fully vaccinated, according to the CDC.
+About 63 percent of all vaccine-eligible Americans — those 12 and older — have received at least one dose, and 53 percent are fully vaccinated, according to the CDC.
 While vaccine remains scarce in much of the world, the U.S. supply is so abundant and demand has slumped so dramatically that shots sit unused.

 Ross Bagne, a 68-year-old small-business owner in Cheyenne, Wyoming, was eligible for the vaccine in early February but didn’t get it.
 He died June 4, infected and unvaccinated, after spending more than three weeks in the hospital, his lungs filling with fluid.
 He was unable to swallow because of a stroke.